SymfonyCasts/30-days-last/sfcasts/twig-component.md

 ## The Optional HTML Syntax

-Now, one of my *favorite* things about the Twig Component system is that... it has an optional, but magical HTML syntax.
+One of my *favorite* features of Twig Components is that it has an optional, but wonderful, HTML syntax.
 Instead of the Twig function, we can say `<twig:Button>`.
-Now props are passed like normal HTML variables.
+Now props are passed like normal HTML attributes.
 I'll copy them from the real `<button>` tag and paste.

 What does it look like?
 The same darn thing!
 This special syntax comes from Twig Components and is for *rendering* Twig Components.
-Some people are "meh" on this syntax while others *love* it.
+Some people are "meh" on this syntax, while others *love* it.
 Choose whatever you want.
 I like it because it *feels* like a native HTML element.
-Or if you've ever used a front-end framework like React, this will feel natural.
+And if you've ever used a front-end framework like React, it will feel natural.

 ## Passing Content to the Twig Component